 I call it the arsenal bag.
 And it is a must-have for anyone flying with an infant.
 A well-prepared parent must be able to cover all bases when in the enclosed confines of an airplane cabin.
 Believe me, your fellow passengers will thank you.
-Having been on more than 50 flights with our baby, I’ve learned what is necessary and what isn’t.
+Having been on more than 50 flights with our daughter when she was an infant, I learned what is necessary and what wasn’t necessary to include in a carry-on bag for a baby.
 Here’s a look at our top carry-on essentials for a baby.

 Carry-on essentials for a baby

-Always travel with more diapers and wipes than you think may be necessary for the duration of your flight.
+Diapers take up a lot of space when traveling.
+So I usually recommend packing most of them in your checked luggage or buying them once you arrive at your destination.
+But always travel with more diapers and wipes in your carry-on bag than you think may be necessary for the duration of your flight.
 You definitely don’t want to run out if there is an unexpected layover or flight cancellation.

 Formula/bottles (if not breastfeeding)

-Same rule applies.
+Same rule applies to formula or breastmilk as to diapers.
 Always travel with more than you expect to need.
 Feeding on take off and landing will also help your baby with the pressure changes that can cause their ears to hurt.
 Click here to find out what you need to know about going through security with liquid formula or expressed breastmilk.

 Snacks, snacks, snacks

 Chances are if you are traveling with a baby over the age of 6 months old, at least once while in route to your destination, your child will need to eat a solid meal.
 Food pouches are much more convenient that jars of baby food, especially when traveling solo with your baby.
-(The link above is a great deal I found on Amazon.
-It saves you about 50 cents a pouch.)
-My infant daughter can even hold the and suck the food out herself.
+My infant daughter could even hold the and suck the food out herself.

-I always pack a new toy that she’s never seen or played with before.
-The newness of the toy can often keep her short attention span much longer than one of her old toys that she won’t find as interesting.
-However, I also bring a few of her favorite toys from home, as well as a book or two.
-That way if she gets bored with her new toy she will have several more options available.
+When flying with a baby, a new toy goes a long way.
+When our daughter was an infant, we made sure to bring a new, inexpensive toy that she had never seen or played with before on every trip.
+The newness of the toy can often keep babies occupied and entertained longer than an old toy.
+However, I also liked to bring a few of my baby’s favorite toys from home and a book or two.
+That way, if my daughter got bored with her new toy she would have several more options available.

 Wet bag and change of clothes